watem-sedem/rfactor/_sources/get-started.rst.txt

     Do not forget to use a :py:class:`pathlib.Path` defined file name or folder name.

-In the next subsections, the specifics for every file-legacy format are explained.
+In the next subsection, an example is provided.

 Matlab KU-Leuven legacy
 ~~~~~~~~~~~~~~~~~~~~~~~